-2. Noise Control.
+- 2. Noise Control. - a.

-- a.
 Noise levels at any adjoining property lines shall not exceed 55 dBA pursuant to Article V (A) (9) (e) of the Town of Ancram Zoning Law. - b.
 As part of the special use permit application, the Planning Board may require a noise analysis.
-Subsequent to special use permit approval, the Town is authorized to conduct field-testing to verify noise levels, or the Town may require the property owneroperator to hire an acoustical consultant to conduct field-testing for submittal to the Town of Ancram Building Department as part of their inspection requirements. - c.
+Subsequent to special use permit approval, the Town is authorized to conduct field-testing to verify noise levels, or the Town may require the property owner to hire an acoustical consultant to conduct field-testing for submittal to the Town of Ancram Building Department as part of their inspection requirements. - c.
 Music and other sounds, whether live, recorded, or amplified, shall commence no earlier than 10:00 AM and cease not later than 10:00 PM on Sunday through Thursday nights and not later than 12:00 midnight on Friday and Saturday nights. - f.
 Traffic and Circulation.
 The Special Use Permit application shall include a traffic management plan.
-The traffic management plan shall be reviewed approved for traffie safety and road maintenance by the Planning Board with input from the Town of Ancram Highway Department and/or other appropriate State or County highway departments to determine matters of traffic safety, traffic volume and road adequacy.
+The traffic management plan shall be reviewed by the Planning Board with input from the Town of Ancram Highway Department and/or other appropriate State or County highway departments to determine matters of traffic safety, traffic volume and road adequacy.
 The traffic management plan shall show and describe how it will meet or address the following: - 1.
 There shall be approved access conforming to appropriate road standards.
-If required by law, Aany Special Event Facility shall receive approval from those
+If required by law, any Special Event Facility shall receive approval from those Town, County or State Highway or DPW departments, as the case may be, prior to final approval of the special use permit by the Planning Board.
+The applicant shall submit all such approvals to the Planning Board - 2.
+All access roads, whether private roads, common driveways, or driveways, shall be adequate to handle proposed traffic volume and vehicle types.
+The Planning Board may require the applicant to consult with Town, County or State highway departments to ensure that any bridge or culvert leading to the site is adequate for traffic related to the facility.
+Pursuant to Article VI, the Planning Board is authorized to engage its own consultants and professionals as needed to assist in the review of a special events facility special use permit review and such cost shall be borne by the applicant. - 3.
+Adequate ingress and egress shall be provided for all emergency vehicles to the satisfaction of the Ancram Fire Company and other emergency providers. - 4.
+A traffic control plan shall be developed to ensure for an orderly and safe arrival, parking, and departure of all vehicles, and to ensure that traffic will not back-up or block private easements, county roads, intersections, or private driveways. - 5.
+The Planning Board may condition their approval by requiring parking attendant(s) to direct traffic into the facility and towards available parking onsite during the arrival of guests.
+When so required, attendants shall also direct traffic leaving the facility at the conclusion of the event. - 6.
+The site plan and traffic management plan shall show location of all permanent or temporary direction signs on driveway entrance(s) and within parking lots to ensure orderly flow of traffic.
+Temporary directional signs shall be placed prior to all events and promptly removed at the conclusion of the event.